szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 + scaling
 ![Scaled image][scaled]

-All of them you can find in 5-8 cells.
+All of them can be found in 5-8 cells.

-As a last step for augmentation I combined all of these method on one image, here's the example:
+As the last step for augmentation, I combined all of these methods on one image, here's the example:
 ![Combined all of methods][combined]

 I normalized data using suggested method.
 During augmentation process I want to reduce disproportion between classes.
-As you can see at histogram, there's a huge difference in amout of examples for first and second sign.
+As you can see at histogram, there's a huge difference in amout of examples for the first and the second sign.
 During augmentation process I set minimal amount of each class to 1200 examples.

 ![New histogram][distro_after]

-Also, I've decied to get new validation set, splitted from augmented examples.
+Also, I've decied to get new validation set, split from augmented examples.
 After all of these operations, dataset parameters are:

 - Number of training examples = 45888
 - Number of validating examples = 11472